-Of course, he also makes that declaration tongue in cheek.
-As a parent himself, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.
+Despite the wisdom of this declaration, he makes it tongue in cheek.
+As a parent, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.

-You can likely relate to those challenges too, so I’m using this blog to make plain the big advantages of starting your college search early.
+I bet you can relate to those challenges, too.
+So this blog is meant to make plain the big advantages of starting your college search early.

 - Teens aren’t always easy to engage in conversations.
 (I know, I have one at home.)
 Give yourself more time to find moments when they are open to communicating.

-- Earlier college conversations set the expectation that you want your child to attend college.
+- Earlier college conversations set the expectation that you want your child to attend college and understand the value of higher education.

 - You can consider a broader set of colleges.
-Remember, our College Map allows you to search and filter 2,000+ colleges and universities in the U.S. By getting too focused on just one school, students might be devastated if they don’t get in or almost as upset if that college comes back with a less than appealing financial aid package.
+There are over 3,000+ colleges and universities in the U.S. By getting too focused on just one school, students might be devastated if they don’t get in or if they don’t receive an adequate financial aid package from their top-choice college.

 - You’ll be able to visit more campuses.
 Students who attend colleges they visited are more likely to graduate.
-An early start will also help you spread out your travel costs and return to your top choice colleges.
-Those return trips should include more activities on campus.
+An early start will also help you spread out your travel costs (and stress).
+Your early visits should be casual and help your child gain points of reference for important differences between campus communities.
+Your later return trips should include more activities on campus and create an opportunity to explore your top choices.

 - Keeping college in mind when choosing class schedules can help you avoid curriculum mistakes that hamper your chances for college admission and could have been avoided.